artur-s/FsWorkshop/Basics.md

       - `(int->string)->(int->bool)`  ?

 3. Partial application
-    - Fixing the first N parameters of the function, gets a function of the ining parameters.
+    - Fixing the first N parameters of the function, gets a function of the remaining parameters.

       ```fsharp
       let printer = printfn "printing param=%i"